Summer Day Trip to Weeki Wachee Springs State Park

 Iconic Mermaids of Weeki Wachee

 How’s 75 years sound?
 That’s about how long visitors have been coming to visit these famous pristine waters.
-Beginning around 1947, the dazzling waters and underwater ballet of pretty girls dressed as mermaids has attracted thousands of travelers annually.
+Beginning around 1947, the dazzling waters and underwater ballet of pretty girls dressed as mermaids have attracted thousands of travelers annually.

 Weeki Wachee mermaids